writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

-We plan to launch our CFP in January and have it last until sometime in February.
+We plan to launch our CFP in January for those who are excited to speak.
-We're still working out the exact details for the CFP, but our current plan is to record all talks so that the experience will be comparable between online and in-person attendees.
+We're still working out the exact details for the CFP, but our current plan is to record all talks so that the experience will be comparable between online and in-person, for attendees and speakers.
-We hope this will reduce anxiety for our speakers about feeling the need to attend in person, or have a second-rate experience presenting remotely.
+We hope that this will help maintain the accessibility level that remote presentations gave us, and invite speakers who cannot or do not feel comfortable attending in person.

-Get started coming up with ideas for the conference now, and we'll let you know when the CFP opens.
+Start thinking about your talk proposal now, and we'll let you know as soon as the CFP opens.

 Tickets
 -------